hoko/hoko-docs/_posts/2015-03-30-android-setup.md

 categories: android
 layout: documentation
 permalink: /:categories/:title
+description: Full Android Setup Guide.
+Learn how to integrate HOKO SDK in your app.
 ---

 If you haven't installed the SDK yet, please head over to the [QuickStart](/quickstart/android) guide to get our SDK up and running in Android Studio.
 Note that we support Android 1.6 (API level 4) and up.